 The best day trips from San Diego are just a short drive away!

-Spanish conquistador Juan Rodriguez Cabrillo was the first European to step foot on the West Coast of the modern day United States over 500 years ago.
-The beautiful land that he first set sight on was later to become the famous city of San Diego, the “Plymouth of the East” as some call it.
+Spanish conquistador Juan Rodriguez Cabrillo was the first European to step foot on the West Coast of the modern-day United States over 500 years ago.
+The beautiful land that he first set his sight on was later to become the famous city of San Diego, the “Plymouth of the East” as some call it.

 Anyway, while the Spanish left their historical footprint on this gem of Southern California, the footprints you’re most likely to find on the beaches now are from tanned surfers and other beachgoers.
 San Diego is still hanging loose as one of the most attractive tourist destinations in the United States given its perfect year-round weather, beautiful beaches, breathtaking nature parks, and vicinity to some gnarly day trips.